Technology has changed every aspect of the real estate experience and AI is the next frontier.

-Nowadays, home buyers are the ones telling their agents the homes they want to see from online searches (Over 89% of people now search online for homes on sites like Zillow, Trulia, Redfin and Realtor.com (1)) — a far cry from a person slowly driving through neighborhoods looking for yard signs.
+Nowadays, home buyers are the ones telling their agents the homes they want to see from online searches.
+Over 89% of people now search online for homes on sites like Zillow, Trulia, Redfin and Realtor.com (1).
+This is a far cry from a person slowly driving through neighborhoods looking for yard signs.

 Sellers, too, are leveraging intuitive online platforms and opting to sell their own homes: a recent study found that 25% of people who sold a home did so without the help of a full-service agent (2).

-With this influx of technology, the day-to-day for agents has also changed completely: they juggle between various software platforms to create contracts for e-Signing, schedule drone shots and are texting 24/7 with their clients.
-Agents also are dealing with a more informed client, who often looks at Zillow and other sites as the bearer of truth for listing availability, home facts and value, and other pertinent information.
-More and more, agents are relying on these real estate sites as a critical tool to help their clients find and sell homes, as well as market themselves to generate new leads.
+With this influx of technology, the day-to-day for agents has also changed completely.
+They juggle between various software platforms to create contracts for e-Signing, schedule drone shots and text 24/7 with their clients.
+Agents also are dealing with a more informed client, who often looks at sites like Zillow as the bearer of truth for listing availability, home value, and other pertinent information.
+More and more, agents are also relying on these platforms as a critical tool.
+Agents can help their clients find and sell homes, as well as market themselves to generate new leads.

-As Zillow and others continue to have greater influence in the home buying and selling process, these platforms have to cater to both the public and agents.
-When an issue or question arises while using these online platforms, these companies must provide an immediate resolution regardless of the digital channel that a person has reached out on.
+As Zillow and others continue to have greater influence in the real estate process, these platforms have to cater to both the public and agents.
+When an issue or question arises, these companies must provide an immediate resolution across many digital channels.

 AI in Real Estate: Alleviating the Pain Points in the Buyer and Seller experience

 More and more, people are taking the reins in their real estate journey.
-Whether buying a home or selling, the public is more empowered than ever before, thanks to powerful online real estate sites.
-When issues arise during the process, whether it’s updating a listing to a For Sale By Owner (FSBO) or troubleshooting a common account problem, people expect immediate resolutions.
+Whether buying or selling a home, the public is more empowered than ever before thanks to powerful online real estate sites.
+When issues arise, whether it’s updating a listing to a For Sale By Owner (FSBO) or troubleshooting a common account problem, people expect immediate resolutions.

-AI and machine learning in real estate can be leveraged alongside human agents to get back to buyers and sellers in less than one second in over 50% of their issues.
+AI in real estate can be leveraged alongside human agents to immediately resolve over 50% of customer issues.
 Here are some examples: